pacificclimate/climate-explorer-frontend/README.md

 (Path to file inside this folder specified by env variable `REACT_APP_VARIABLE_OPTIONS`; default value `variable-options.yaml`.)

-Files in the public folder are copied directly, and without bundling, to the `static` folder within the build directory (normally, `build`) during a build (`npm run build`).
+During a build (`npm run build`), files in the `public` folder are copied directly, without bundling, to the build directory (normally, `./build`).
-Files in the `static` folder can be updated on the fly, so that changes to them can be made without creating a new release of Climate Explorer.
+Files in the `public` folder can be updated on the fly, so that changes to them can be made without creating a new release of Climate Explorer.

+When running the app in a production environment, we mount an external variable options file as a volume in the docker container.
+(See section above.)
+This external file can be modified, and the container restarted, to provide an updated version of the variable options file without needing to modify source code, create a new release, or rebuild the image.

-To change the variable options file without creating a new release of the app, do one of the following things:
+To change the variable options file without creating a new release of the app:

-* Replace the file pointed to by `REACT_APP_VARIABLE_OPTIONS` in `build/static/` (e.g., `build/static/variable-options.yaml`).
+* Update the variable options file in the external file system.
-  This results in an immediate update in any new or refreshed browser sessions of the app.
-Nothing need be done on the server side.
-* Restart the app with a different value for `REACT_APP_VARIABLE_OPTIONS`.
+* Restart the container (`docker restart climate-explorer-frontend`)

-  (which should of course point at a valid variable options file in `build/static/`).
+Alternatives:

-* Place a new variable options file in `build/static/` and restart the app with the appropriate value for `REACT_APP_VARIABLE_OPTIONS`.
+* Stop the app and start it again with a different value for `REACT_APP_VARIABLE_OPTIONS`. and a corresponding volume mount for this new file.

-To prevent tears, hair loss, and the cursing of your name, we strongly recommend **also updating** the default file `public/variable-options.yaml` in the repo with any changes made, so that they are in fact propagated to later versions.
+To prevent tears, hair loss, and the cursing of your name by future developers (or even yourself), we **strongly recommend also updating** the source file `public/variable-options.yaml` in the repo with any changes made, so that they are in fact propagated to later versions.

 ## Releasing